Nunie123/data_engineering_on_gcp_book/ch_3_data_lake.md

 The three `cp` commands above demonstrate:
 1. Copying a single file into a Bucket.
 2. Copying an entire directory into a Bucket.
-3. Copying all files with a ".json" extension into a Bucket's sub-folder.
+3. Copying all files with a ".json" extension into a Bucket's sub-directory.

-Let's take a look at the Bucket to make sure the objects made it in:
+Let's take a look at the Bucket to make sure the Objects made it in:
 ``` bash
 > gsutil ls gs://de-book-dev
 gs://de-book-dev/a_text_file.txt